Copper(II) tetrafluoroborate

 Copper(II) tetrafluoroborate or cupric tetrafluoroborate is any inorganic compound with the formula Cu(H_{2}O)_{x}(BF_{4})_{2}.
 As usually encountered, it is assumed to be the hexahydrate (x = 6), but this salt can be partially dehydrated to the tetrahydrate.
 Regardless, these compounds are aquo complexes of copper in its +2 oxidation state, with two weakly coordinating tetrafluoroborate anions.

+Applications

-The compound is used in organic synthesis, e.g. as a Lewis acid for Diels Alder reactions, for cyclopropanation of alkenes with diazo reagents, and as a Lewis Acid in Meinwald Rearrangement reactions on Epoxides.
+The compound is used in organic synthesis, e.g. as a Lewis acid for Diels Alder reactions, for cyclopropanation of alkenes with diazo reagents, and as a Lewis acid in Meinwald rearrangement reactions on epoxides.
 In the former two applications, the copper(II) is reduced to a copper(I) catalyst.

 The compound is also used for copper electroplating in fluoroborate-based plating baths.